learn-anything/command-line-tools/readme.md

 - [up](https://github.com/apex/up) - Deploy infinitely scalable serverless apps, apis, and sites in seconds to AWS.
 - [urlsup](https://github.com/simeg/urlsup) - CLI to validate URLs in files.

+## Log file handling
+- [lnav](https://github.com/tstack/lnav) - Advanced log file viewer for the small-scale; Watch and analyze your log files from a terminal.
+- [red](https://github.com/antonmedv/red) - Terminal log analysis tools.
+- [goaccess](https://github.com/allinurl/goaccess) - Real-time web log analyzer and interactive viewer that runs in a terminal in nix systems or through your browser.
+- [angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line.
+- [drep](https://github.com/maxpert/drep) - Grep with dynamic reloadable filter expressions.
+This allows filtering stream of logs/lines, while changing filters on the fly.

 ## Other

 - [zenith](https://github.com/bvaisvil/zenith) - Sort of like top or htop but with zoom-able charts, network, and disk usage.